"Why the Hell isn't THIS on DVD yet?" -- Number 23

 |Publicity still with Silvers, Guttenberg and Kutee|

 As was often the case with the late 1970’s raunchfests, superb veteran character actors help things out a great deal.
-Lauter plays his umpteenth authority figure, the Vice Principal, and best of all, there’s a rare latter-day appearance by the great Phil Silvers as the shady, lascivious old owner of Chicken on the Run.
+Lauter plays his umpteenth authority figure, the Vice Principal, and there’s a rare latter-day appearance by the great Phil Silvers as the shady, lascivious old owner of Chicken on the Run.
 Essentially, he’s Bilko yet again (even using the old “Good Boy!” line a time or two) only this time, he’s Dirty Old Bilko (i.e. telling Kutee she needs some nookie!).

 Sadly, Silvers suffered a stroke in 1972, and the effect on his speech and timing is sometimes noticeable.
-But whether he’s trying to fraudulently “return” burned chicken to competitor KFC, disguising himself as an Arizona cowboy or longing for the return of actress Dolores Hart, he still provides the best laughs to be had here and reminds us that he was one of a kind.
+But whether he’s trying to fraudulently “return” burned chicken to competitor KFC, disguising himself as an Arizona cowboy or longing for the return of actress Dolores Hart, he still provides the best laughs here and reminds us that he was one of a kind.

 So….why isn’t this on DVD?